kislyuk/argcomplete/README.rst

 will look for the string **PYTHON_ARGCOMPLETE_OK** in the first 1024 bytes of any executable that it's running completion for, and if it's found, follow the rest of the argcomplete protocol as described above.

+.. admonition:: Bash version compatibility

-.. note:: Global completion requires bash support for ``complete -D``, which was introduced in bash 4.2.
+ Global completion requires bash support for ``complete -D``, which was introduced in bash 4.2.
 On older systems, you will need to update bash to use this feature.
 Check the version of the running copy of bash with ``echo $BASH_VERSION``.